alex-steinberg/ionic-firebase-starter/README.md

 ## The Stack

 Ionic + Angular + Firebase is a mobile stack that offers unparalleled ease-of-use and power.
-When considering a mobile app stack, this has to be the starting point.
-The technologies have in common wide use as a mobile stack, crystal clear and example-rich documentation, years of history with commensurate stability, 3rd party libraries, Stack Overflow posts and active communities.
+When considering a mobile app stack, this has to be the starting point of deliberations.
+The technologies have in common wide use as a mobile stack, crystal clear and example-rich documentation, years of history with commensurate stability, 3rd-party libraries, Stack Overflow posts and active communities.

 ## Good, Simple Practices

-I endeavour to bake in best practices for Angular development suited to small-scale apps, bearing in mind the reality that small prototypes can quickly become large applications (see what I did there?) so best practices need to be followed from the start.
-NgRx is not used because it is not suitable to rapid prototyping, but I've taken a lot of inspiration from functional paradigms in how state is managed in the services, hopefully achieving the best of both worlds.
+While building the [PayProp Owner App](https://apps.apple.com/za/app/payprop/id1228082863) over the last two years as a one-man mobile dev team, I have constantly sought patterns and practices that would set the team up for success when growth happens, all the while maintaining a high pace of development and delivery to meet business objectives.
+The result is, hopefully, a set of Angular development patterns that is performant, maintainable and safe.

+The state management pattern is inspired by Thomas Burleson's "Facades" talk at [ngConf 2019](https://www.youtube.com/watch?v=h-F5uYM69a4).

+Functional programming paradigms such as immutability and pure functions are used wherever possible.

 ## Get Started